Alex Zanotelli: Early life

-In the early 1960s, Zanotelli moved to Cincinnati, Ohio to attend a course on theology while he was in high school.
+In the early 1960s, Zanotelli moved to Cincinnati, Ohio, to attend a course on theology while he was in high school.
 In 1964, after completing his theological studies in Cincinnati, he was ordained a priest.

 Sudan and the Nuba

-As a Combonian missionary, he left for Southern Sudan, which was plagued by civil war and where he stayed for eight years.
+As a Combonian missionary, he left for South Sudan, which was plagued by civil war and where he stayed for eight years.
 The local government eventually pressured him to leave because of his open Christian witness and the active solidarity he showed the Nuba people.
 The reasons cited by the government included Zanotelli's inclusion of African traditional ceremonials in mass celebrations.
 Vatican authorities also objected to this practice, although Zanotelli received permission from local Catholic bishops.
 This annoyed both the local Sudanese authorities (which feared a dangerous mixture between a foreign religion and the local rites and ceremonies of a downcast people), and senior prelates in Rome who were finding it hard to accept the reforms brought on by the Second Vatican Council.

 His sermons denounced injustices while exposing the responsibilities of corrupt government and administration officials who filled their pockets with both international and local aid funds.